Soft connection in training

 Training horse with her awards

-• Pattern execution, straightness, rate, and transitions
+• Pattern execution, rate, straightness, and quality transitions

-• Warm-up routines and ring composure
+• Thoughtful warm-up routines and ring composure

-• One-on-One coaching at shows
+• One-on-one coaching at shows

 Plan your season